flakjakk/working-band/docs/source/prereqs.rst

 The drummer must bring with him a carpet large enough to place the entire drum kit on, but no bigger than that [unless you like the 'lounge' feel!].
 This is critical when you're expected to play on a bare floor, and can be used as a basic template around which all your back-line gear can be arranged.

-The drummers 'system' can be listed as follows:
+The drummers system can be listed as follows:

 	- Carpet [where required]
 	- Drums